-To see the Respiratory Therapy section in the JCHS Catalog, click here.
+- To see Jefferson College of Health Sciences Catalog, with the Respiratory Therapy section beginning on page 133, click here.

 Respiratory Therapy (RT) is a unique, growing healthcare profession in which highly-skilled individuals think critically while consulting with physicians and other allied health professionals to diagnose/treat patients with disorders associated with the respiratory and cardiovascular systems.

 The Bachelor of Science in Respiratory Therapy (BSRT) Program provides you with the knowledge, skills and hands-on experience that will help you begin your exciting career in the RT field.